Shift Perceptions. Shape Communities. Sharpen Minds.

 Tema Encarnacion, M.A.

 Tema Encarnacion works as an multilingual educator at Annapolis High School in Anne Arundel County.
 Prior to that she supported the ESOL program as the ESOL Specialist in Baltimore County Public Schools.
 Tema has worked with immigrant students and families in various capacities.

 After graduating from The George Washington University in Washington, DC, where she studied International Affairs and Spanish, Tema served as a Peace Corps Volunteer in the Dominican Republic.
 She served her community in economic development, where she spearheaded projects such as micro-enterprise workshops, community sanitation projects and demonstration organic gardens.

-Upon returning from overseas, Tema completed her Masters Degree in TESOL at the Notre Dame of Maryland University and has been working with immigrant students and families for the last 16 years.
+Upon returning from overseas, Tema completed her Masters Degree in TESOL at the Notre Dame of Maryland University and has been working with immigrant students and families for over twenty years.

 Tema’s recent professional accomplishments include presenting at national and regional conferences on integrating technology and environmental literacy into English language learning through Project Based Learning.
 Tema has been honored as a Grosvenor Teacher Fellow by National Geographic Education for her commitment to geographic literacy through environmental advocacy.
 She was named as a Digital Innovator by PBS Learning Media for integrating technology into classroom instruction.
 Maryland Public Television has also named Tema has an American Graduate Champion.
 More recently, Tema was selected as a Teacher of the Year Finalist for Anne Arundel County Public Schools.